-- 1. First Week of Class
+- First Week of Class

-- Submission of Annotated Text 100-point homework grade
+- Submission of Annotated Text 75-point project grade

-- Submission of Study Guide 200-point quiz grade
+- Submission of Study Guide 60-point quiz grade

-- Multiple-Choice test 100-point test grade
+- Multiple-Choice Test 100-point test grade

-- 2. Second Week of Class
+- Third Week of Class

-- In-Class essay 100-point test grade
+- In-Class Essay 100-point test grade

-Just in case you misplace something over the summer, all documents needed to complete this assignment can be found on the ACA website (www.acacademy.com) under the Current Families tab.
-If you have any questions, please don't hesitate to email me at nhill@acacademy.com.
-I look forward to seeing you all in the upcoming term!
+All documents needed to complete this assignment can be found on the ACA website (www.acacademy.com) under the Parent Resources tab.
 Happy reading!

+PLEASE NOTE:

-PLEASE NOTE: AP Language and Composition is a college-level course.
+AP Language and Composition is a college-level course.
 As such, the materials we study are often intended for a more mature, academic audience.
-In the summer reading options listed above and the texts we'll study throughout the upcoming school year, there are moments of language and displays of Biblically incompatible ideology.
+In the summer reading options listed above and the texts we will study throughout the upcoming school year, students may be exposed to moments of language and displays of Biblically incompatible ideology.
 As you read, remember that the intent of this course is to teach you to engage with opposing ideas and equip you with effective means of argumentation.
 Learning to address these situations now, in a Biblically based classroom, will give you the skills required to do so once you are enrolled in college or operating in the wider world.
 For more information on this, please read the statement below from AP College Board.